-Larger towns in Myanmar offer a variety of city buses (ka), bicycle rickshaws or trishaws (saiq-ka, for sidecar), horse carts (myint hlei), ox carts, vintage taxis (taxi), more modern little three-wheelers somewhat akin to Thai tuk-tuks (thoun bein, meaning 'three wheels'), tiny four-wheeled 'blue taxi' Mazdas (lei bein, meaning 'four wheels') and modern Japanese pick-up trucks (lain ka, meaning 'line car').
+Larger towns in Myanmar offer a variety of city buses (ka), motorcycle taxis, bicycle rickshaws or trishaws (saiq-ka, for sidecar), horse carts (myint hlei), ox carts, taxis (taxi), little three-wheelers somewhat akin to Thai tuk-tuks (thoun bein, meaning 'three wheels'), tiny four-wheeled 'blue taxi' Mazdas (lei bein, meaning 'four wheels') and modern Japanese pick-up trucks (lain ka, meaning 'line car').

-Small towns rely heavily on horse carts and trishaws as the main mode of local transport.
-However, in big cities (Yangon, Mandalay, Pathein, Mawlamyine and Taunggyi) public buses take regular routes along the main avenues for a fixed per-person rate, usually K25 to K100.
+Small towns rely heavily on motorcycle taxis and trishaws as the main modes of local transport.
+However, in big cities (Yangon, Mandalay, Pathein, Mawlamyine and Taunggyi) public buses take regular routes along the main avenues for a fixed per-person rate, usually K200.

-Standard rates for taxis, trishaws and horse carts are sometimes 'boosted' for foreigners.
-Generally a ride from the bus station to a central hotel – often a distance of 1.25 miles or more – is between K1000 and K1500.
-Short rides around the centre can be arranged for between K500 and K1000.
-You may need to bargain a bit.
-Sometimes first-time offers are several times higher than the going rate.
+Standard rates for taxis, motorcycle taxis, trishaws and horse carts are sometimes 'boosted' for foreigners.
+Generally a ride from the bus station to a central hotel – often a distance of 1.25 miles or more – is between K500 and K1500 on a motorbike.
+Short rides around the city centre can be arranged for between K500 and K1000.
+You will likely have to bargain a bit.

 Japanese-made pick-up trucks feature three rows of bench seats in the covered back.
 Most pick-ups connect short-distance destinations, making many stops along the way to pick up people or cargo.
 They are often packed (yet somehow never 'full' according to the driver).
 Pick-ups trace some useful or necessary routes, such as from Mandalay to Amarapura, from Myingyan to Meiktila, from Bagan to Mt Popa, and up to the Golden Rock at Kyaiktiyo.
 Unlike buses, they go regularly during the day.